 That's part of the work that we'll be doing in the next year and a half before the new regulations come into effect.

-Dahl says the benefits of an integrated market are apparent to producers on both sides of the Canada U.S. border and Mexico and they they'll be working together to seek alternatives.
+Dahl says the benefits of an integrated market are apparent to producers on both sides of the Canada U.S. border and Mexico and they'll be working together to seek alternatives.

 For more visit Farmscape.Ca.